HenriWahl/seafadm/Readme.md

-    users             show all users, their ID, creation date and quota as list user <username>   show extra details about <username>, its libraries, shares and groups libs              show all libraries, their ID, owners and description as list groups            show all groups, their ID, owner, creation date and members as list group <group>     show details about single <group>
+    users             show all users, their ID, creation date and quota as list user <username>   show extra details about <username>, its libraries, shares and groups libs              show all libraries, their ID and owners as list groups            show all groups, their ID, owner, creation date and members as list group <group>     show details about single <group>
     links             show links, their ID, creation date and URL as list ordered by owner